 There are other options.

 Guaranteed issue life insurance is a type of life insurance which accepts everybody.
 The only limit is age.
-Most policies won't accept new people over age 85, but there are outliers.
+Most policies stop insuring people around 75, but there are outliers.

 110% of Premiums Paid